Connectivity

 Overview

-MREN has its primary connectivity site at the StarLight facility, which has been designed and developed as the next generation Science, Technology and Research Transit Access Point (STAR TAP).
-The following information focuses on connectivity to Abilene at StarLight.
+MREN has its primary connectivity site at the StarLight International/National Communications Facility, which has been designed and developed as the next generation Science, Technology and Research Transit Access Point (STAR TAP).
+The following information focuses on connectivity at StarLight.

 MREN Connectivity at Starlight